 The Cambridge Chop House, one of the great restaurants in the Cambscuisine group, is located in the heart of town amongst many of the visitor attractions.
 However, this ideal location on King’s Parade doesn’t mean it’s a tourist trap.
 The Cambridge Chop House, a renowned dinner spot, has always consistently delivered excellent food, ambience and service.

 So one can be forgiven if breakfast at The Cambridge Chop House doesn’t readily spring to mind.
-The good news is that a traditional British breakfast menu is now served every day between 9am and 11:30am.
+The good news is that a traditional British breakfast menu is now served on Saturdays and Sundays between 9am and 11:15am.

 It’s definitely worth popping in if you need to be in Cambridge early and want a hearty meal to start the day.
 Paulo and I went before the shops opened.
 We got to relax, admire the stunning views and enjoy a quiet, leisurely breakfast before the town came to life.